tidesdb/tidesdb.github.io/src/content/docs/getting-started/how-does-tidesdb-work.md

 **Performance Tuning**

-Larger `memtable_flush_size` results in fewer, larger SSTables with less compaction, while smaller `memtable_flush_size` creates more, smaller SSTables with more compaction.
-Adjust `max_sstables_before_compaction` based on your read/write ratio, and use `enable_background_compaction` for automatic maintenance.
+Larger `write_buffer_size` results in fewer, larger SSTables with less compaction, while smaller `write_buffer_size` creates more, smaller SSTables with more compaction.
+Adjust `l0_compaction_threshold` based on your read/write ratio: lower values (2-3) trigger more frequent compaction with lower read amplification, while higher values (8-16) reduce write amplification at the cost of more L0 SSTables to search during reads.

 ## 10. Error Handling